 10. Drive and Drop Toddler Box

-11. Easy Painting Activity
+11. Easter Painting Activity

 Recycled cardboard and some paints are all it took to get this simple Easter art project started, and a quiet hum going in the kitchen.
 Easter or any occasion, cardboard makes a terrific canvas!

-12. Giant Tic Tac Toe
+12. Giant Tic-Tac-Toe

-My five-year-old loves to think about his next move, and he also loves to win. – This means he could use some practice losing. (hello, life skill!)
+I personally love painter’s tape and cardboard.
+So why not combine the two for giant tic-tac-toe!
+My five-year-old loves to think about his next move, and he also loves to win.
+Sound familiar?
+This means he could use some practice losing (hello, life skill!).

 13. Jingle Bell Drop